| |

 well known until an edition of 1738.
 The map is

-illustrated in Manasek, No. 68.
+illustrated in Manasek, No. 68; and can be seen at the Darlington Library.
 Chester and Philadelphia

 are named, nothing else. |